loiccoyle/loiccoyle.github.io/content/projects/phomo.md

 {{< figure src="/images/projects/phomo/photomosaic_grid.png" title="Grid snippet from the photomosaic docs" align=center width="600px" >}}

-As such this feature was implemented in `phomo` and an example of its usage is shown in the [example `jupyter` notebooks provided](https://github.com/loiccoyle/phomo/blob/main/examples/faces.ipynb).
+As such this feature was implemented in `phomo` and an example of its usage is shown in the [faces example](https://loiccoyle.com/phomo/usage/python_package/faces/#mosaic).

 {{< figure src="/images/projects/phomo/phomo_grid.png" title="Grid snippet from the phomo examples" align=center width="400px" >}}